 Beginning in the 2019-20 academic year, Passport to College expanded to serve unaccompanied homeless youth.
-The applicant must have been an unaccompanied homeless youth during the prior year.
+The applicant must have been an unaccompanied homeless youth during the prior year for which they are being awarded.

-1. Timeline: The Passport program law says that the youth must have experienced unaccompanied homelessness on or after July 1 in the year prior to their postsecondary enrollment or apprenticeship participation.
+1. Timeline: The Passport program law says that the youth must have experienced unaccompanied homelessness on or after July 1 of the year prior to their awarding of the Passport scholarship.
+Students who experienced homelessness during the same year of their award are also eligible for the program.